rfk/www.rfk.id.au/content/about/cv/index.md

 ## <a name="employment"></a>Employment History

+### Software Engineer, harrison.ai
+<p class="item-meta">October 2021 to Present</p>

+I currently work as a Senior Software Engineer on the <a href="http://harrison.ai/">harrison.ai</a> Data Engineering team.

+**Keywords**: Rust, Python, AWS, Serverless.

 ### Software Engineer, Mozilla
-<p class="item-meta">September 2011 to Present</p>
+<p class="item-meta">September 2011 to August 2021</p>

-I currently work as a Senior Staff Software Engineer for <a href="http://www.mozilla.com/">Mozilla</a>, where I take broad responsibility for the <a href="https://accounts.firefox.com/">Firefox Accounts</a> identity system and the client and server components that power <a href="https://www.mozilla.org/en-US/firefox/sync/">Firefox Sync</a>.
+I spent almost a decade as a Software Engineer at <a href="http://www.mozilla.com/">Mozilla</a>, where I had broad responsibility for the <a href="https://accounts.firefox.com/">Firefox Accounts</a> identity system and the client and server components that powered <a href="https://www.mozilla.org/en-US/firefox/sync/">Firefox Sync</a>.

-Highlights from my work over the years have included:
+Highlights from my work over the years included:
 * Re-designing [the HTTP service API for Firefox Sync](https://mozilla-services.readthedocs.io/en/latest/storage/apis-1.5.html) so that multiple clients can sync concurrently without risking data corruption.
 * Working in a small team to launch [a new account system](https://blog.mozilla.org/blog/2014/02/07/introducing-mozilla-firefox-accounts/) and [simplified Sync setup experience](https://blog.mozilla.org/services/2014/02/07/a-better-firefox-sync/), then watching the service steadily grow to support millions of Firefox users across the globe.
 * Collaborating with security experts to help keep user data safe, from reviewing the [security properties of new account account features](https://github.com/mozilla/fxa/blob/main/packages/fxa-content-server/docs/pairing-architecture.md#intended-security-properties), to finding and fixing [security](/blog/entry/security-bugs-ssrf-via-request-splitting/) [bugs](/blog/entry/exploring-security-persona/), to mitigating [malicious service traffic](https://blog.mozilla.org/services/2016/04/09/stolen-passwords-used-to-break-into-firefox-accounts/).